getgrav/grav-learn/pages/05.admin-panel/08.extending/docs.md

 [/prism]

 It is important to remember that the theme used in the Admin plugin is sensitive to the templates available.
 As a general rule, you should only modify templates with *low impact*, that is, make changes that will not break the interface for any user who installs your plugin.
 In this sense it is better to override `nav-user-avatar.html.twig` than `nav.html.twig`, as the latter contains much more functionality but uses `{% include 'partials/nav-user-details.html.twig' %}` to include the former.

+! **TIP:** Admin template files have autoescaping turned on.
+You do not need to add `|e` filters to escape HTML content, but you do need to add `|raw` if your input is valid HTML.

 ### Adding a custom field